 There is, of course, a story with the Marie de Medici Fountain.
 When the Palais du Luxembourg was being built and modelled after the Pitti Palace, so were the garden terraces and fountains.
 Originally named the Grotto of Luxembourg, the design of the Medici Fountain was influenced by the Buontalenti Fountain found in the Boboli Gardens in Florence.

 This splendid fountain in the Luxembourg Gardens fell into disrepair after Marie de Medici died in 1642.
-She had been exiled from Paris by her own son, King Louis XIII, but that is another story…
+She had been exiled from Paris by her son, King Louis XIII, but that is another story…

 Read More | You are smack dab in the middle of St Germain while at the Jardin du Luxembourg.
 Here’s my full guide on what to do in Saint Germain des Prés.
 And, the Luxembourg Gardens borders the 5th arrondissement, the Latin Quarter.
 Wander towards the Pantheon and discover all the best things to do in the Latin Quarter.

 Very close to the Medici Fountain, you’ll find 20 elegant, white marble statues.
-This grouping, called the Serie des Reines et Femmes Illustres, features queens and other important women from the history of France.
+This grouping, called the “Serie des Reines et Femmes Illustres”, features the Queens of France and other important women from the history of France.
 It’s one of my favourite discoveries in the Luxembourg Gardens.

 My favourite is Sainte Genevieve.
 I’ve always had a soft spot for Sainte Genevieve, Patron Saint of Paris, who lived from 423 to 512.
 She inspired the people of Paris with these words in 451, “Get down on your knees and pray.
 I know it.
 I see it.
 The Huns will not come.”
 She is said to have saved Paris from an imminent attack by Attila the Hun.